 Atrial fibrillation (AF or A-fib) is a common heart rhythm disorder (arrhythmia), in which the heart beats irregularly and too fast.
 The condition is not life-threatening, but must be treated in order to prevent heart damage.
 Some people feel nothing, but in others the symptoms, such as palpitations, may be very nasty and limiting.

 The heart has a sinus node, which controls the rhythm of the heart.
-This sinus node delivers electrical impulses, causing the heart to contract and the blood to be pushed into the right direction.
+This sinus node delivers electrical impulses, causing the heart to contract and blood to be pushed into the right direction.
 In case of atrial fibrillation, the sinus node delivers too many impulses.
 Thus, the atria have to contract faster than normal, with the consequence that the chambers cannot keep up with the rhythm.
-As a result, the blood does not flow properly through the heart.
+As a result, blood does not flow properly through the heart.